Table of Contents

 2. Provide Background Information

-Absolute phrases give context or background to the main action, helping the reader understand why or how something happens.
+They offer context or set the stage for the main action, helping the reader understand what’s happening or why.

 - Her heart pounding with excitement, she stepped onto the stage.